Mor Shonrai

 Whoami

-I’m a astronomy and programming nerd turn research software engineer.
+I’m a astronomy and programming nerd turned software engineer/ data science engineer.

 I obtained my PhD in very-high-energy astrophysics studying TeV blazars with the VERITAS telescope, with a focus on implementing advanced analysis techniques into the VERITAS analysis chain (mostly C++[Cern’s ROOT]).

-I’m also a Computer Technology Fellow at the Trottier Space Institute (TSI), where my focus is on supporting high performance computing within the TSI and conducting computational research in astrophysics, planetary science, atmospheric science, astrobiology and other space-related research.
+Since then I’ve worked developing next generation instruments to study the cosmos at McGill University (C++ [Geant4], Python).
+As a Computer Technology Fellow at the Trottier Space Institute (TSI), I focused on supporting high performance computing within the TSI and conducting computational research in astrophysics, planetary science, atmospheric science, astrobiology and other space-related research.

 In my free time I program, watch rugby and sci-fi TV, and pet my two cats.